-Gracias and por favor (please) are phrases that always accompany asking an employee, or anyone, to do something.
+Gracias (thank you) and por favor (please) are phrases that always accompany asking an employee, or anyone, to do something.
 Con su permiso (with your permission) is always used when excusing yourself from a social or work world encounter.
 Mexicanos are very polite and formal in their discourse.

 When entering a room, whether a public place full of strangers or people you know, always address those present with buenos dias, buenas tardes or buenas noches.
 Americans often enter a room without saying anything, even when seeing friends.
 Maybe we grunt a “hi” or “hello,” but we are very casual; and that informality is perceived by Mexicanos as a lack of gentility.
 Our informal communication style often blinds us to how important formalities are to Mexicanos.